aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 #.
 Enter ``simple_filter`` as the job name, select ``CPU_IN`` and ``CPU_OUT_FILTER`` as the tables.

 #.
-Enter the following as filtering SQL statement:
+Enter the following as the filtering SQL statement:

    .. literalinclude:: /code/products/flink/basic_job.md
       :language: sql